Top 10 Denny Laine Songs

 "Mull of Kintyre"

-From: 1977 SingleLong the biggest-selling non-charity song in U.K. chart history, Wings' Celtic-tinged "Mull of Kintyre" combines McCartney's love of Scotland (where he's owned a farm since the Beatles' heyday) with Laine's underrated gift of songcraft.
+From: 1977 SingleLong the biggest-selling non-charity song in U.K. chart history, Wings' Celtic-tinged "Mull of Kintyre" combined McCartney's love of Scotland (where he's owned a farm since the Beatles' heyday) with Laine's underrated gift of songcraft.
 "Mull of Kintyre" was recorded during a break from the sessions for 1978's London Town, and became the first song to ever sell two million copies in the U.K. – even though it stiffed in the U.S.

 - 3